Music

 The bitter but extremely romantic aria is sung by Seldon to Lily upon learning that she is engaged to Gus whom she does not love.

-A chamber opera with libretto by Alize Rozsnyai after an idea by Annie Gill.
+A chamber opera with libretto by Alize Rozsnyai after an idea by Annie Gill and input from Caitlin Vincent.

 The opera follows Serena as she waits for the results of a home pregnancy test.
 She doesn't know if she wants to be pregnant or not.
 She is visited by 2 angels, both herself.
 One who argues in favor of being pregnant and the other against.